Thales Watchkeeper WK450: Incidents

-A Watchkeeper crashed near Cyprus in May 2022 during a practice.
+A Watchkeeper crashed near Cyprus in May 2022 during training.
+It experienced an engine failure and then automatically flew to its predetermined emergency recovery point in the Mediterranean sea off the coast of Cyprus.
 Its wreckage was recovered from the sea to begin investigation into the cause of the incident.

+On 10 November 2022, a Watchkeeper WK036 crashed on an exercise in New Mexico, the eighth loss since 2014.

 Deployment

 On 29 September 2014, the MoD revealed that an undisclosed number of Watchkeepers had become fully operational and sent to Afghanistan.
 The aircraft were stationed at Camp Bastion to provide force protection for British troops and worked alongside Hermes 450s that it is derived from.
 Watchkeeper proved its use by successfully supporting a detachment of U.S. Marines using its Thales I-Master radar.
 It cued a Hermes 450 onto a target for continued tracking, which then passed the information on to a Royal Air Force MQ-9 Reaper to conduct an airstrike.
 Some 140 flights were conducted for 8 hours a day until operations ceased in mid-October 2014.

 Border patrol

-In September 2020 under Operation Devran the UK Border Force started using Watchkeeper to patrol the English Channel for potential illegal entrants into the UK.
+In September 2020, in support of the UK Border Force under Operation Deveran, the British Army used Watchkeeper to patrol the English Channel for potential illegal entrants into the UK.
 The operation was criticised as being of little practical value.
 Just 15 sorties, totalling 43 hours and 52 minutes, were flown in September 2020, and six sorties for 23 hours and 54 minutes were flown the following month.
 Chris Cole, director of Drone Wars UK, said "the use of military-grade drones at borders is the beginning of the use of drones that blur the boundaries between military and domestic policing".